Focused Thougts To Reveries

 Key Highlights

-- Core Components: Includes networks for object identification, spatial localization, and working memory, with an attention mechanism linking sensory inputs and internal expectations.
+- Core Components Includes networks for object identification, spatial localization, and working memory, with an attention mechanism linking sensory inputs and internal expectations.

-- Development Approach: Inspired by human cognitive development, the model progresses from basic to complex tasks.
+- Development Approach Inspired by human cognitive development, the model progresses from basic to complex tasks.

-- Validation: Demonstrated success in simulations testing object permanence and decision-making.
+- Validation Demonstrated success in simulations testing object permanence and decision-making.

-Connection to ACM
+Connection to TCAI

 - Developing memory systems to enhance cognitive capabilities.